Automatic Coating Corrosion Protection What Is Powder Coating?

 FLUID BED

-The fluidized bed consists of two chambers separated be a specifically designed porous membrane plate which serves to uniformly diffuse air throughout the coating powder.
+The fluidized bed consists of two chambers separated bya specifically designed porous membrane plate which serves to uniformly diffuse air throughout the coating powder.
 In proper operation the powder will expand to more than twice its original volume, ready to accept preheated objects.
+The suspended powder behaves exactly like a fluid so that the particles distribute themselves over the entire surface of the component, even into the least accessible areas.
+When correctly applied, the parts are totally encapsulated without sags, runs or pinholes.

 ARE THERE DIFFERENT KINDS OF POWDER COATINGS?